 It is important to apply project management principles to retrospective conversion activities.
-Therefore, we asked the survey respondents to provide figure concerning the average records converted daily.
-In 50% of the responding libraries, each staff convert an average of 10 -20 records daily.
-About twenty-two percent of the libraries reported that individual staff converts between 21-30 records daily.
-In 15.6% of the library, staff converts more than 40 records daily while only 12.5% of the survey respondents say their staff average conversion rate daily is between 31-40 records.
+Therefore, we asked the survey respondents to provide the average number of records converted daily.
+In 50% of the responding libraries, each staff converted an average of 10-20 records daily.
+About 22% of the libraries reported that individual staff converted between 21-30 records daily.
+In 15.6% of the libraries, staff converted more than 40 records daily while only 12.5% of the survey respondents said that the average daily conversion rate by their staff is between 31-40 records.
 Having these figures is important for planning and forecasting.
-When planners combines the numbers of records converted per day to number of staff assigned and the collection volume as well as the number of hours dedicated per day, it is possible to estimate how long it would take to convert a given collection under different circumstances.
-It is however, important to point out, that number of records converted depends on various factors such as the competence of the staff, nature of the material and the available infrastructure like Internet bandwidth etc.
+When planners combine the numbers of records converted per day with the number of staff assigned and the collection size with the number of hours dedicated per day, it is possible to estimate how long it would take to convert a given collection under different circumstances.
+However, it is important to point out that the number of records converted depends on various factors such as the competence of the staff, nature of the material, and the available infrastructure like Internet bandwidth, etc.